joshvillbrandt/Mecanumbot-Power-Board/README.md

 ## Todo List

 * add battery charging
+ * the [MAX164*](http://www.maximintegrated.com/datasheet/index.mvp/id/1751) can [allegedly](http://letsmakerobots.com/node/28374?page=1) charge up to a six cell lipo; i'm not sure if that includes balancing the cell or not too
 * add fusing
 * keep the board / robot powered during microcontroller restart by using flip-flops (useful for loading new code from the robot itself)
  * this could enable comm directly with ROS via USB instead of through I2C through the other Arduino!